julija777/MockToDoList/README.md

 # ToDoList.
-First week of react.
+First week of React.

 Files created in learning purposes, to learn hooks, syntax of react, right connections between files.